 What nappy varieties are available?

-Stands for All in one, nappy.
-The nappy has a water-resistant layer on the outside.
-The nappy is fairly thick and it will take longer to dry
+This nappy has a water-resistant layer on the outside.
+The nappy is fairly thick, and it will take longer to dry

 The outside of this nappy is waterproof and the inside has a dry layer.
 This nappy has a pocket where the absorbent material is placed inside the nappy.

-This is another name used for modern nappies including the AIO, A12, Pocket nappies or other styles.
+This is another name used for modern nappies including the AIO, Pocket nappies or other styles.

 Same as a flat nappy but with a thick pad in the middle.
 This nappy requires a waterproof cover.
 You will need pins or snapper’s to fasten.
 After the newborn stage, a booster will be required for this nappy.